 Payments for orthoses or prostheses may not exceed MAPS.

+If cost to VR for the prosthesis equals or exceeds $12,500 and the letter of specification contains no unlisted MAPS codes, the following is required:

+Consultation with VR Manager first;

+University of Texas Southwestern (UTSW) technical review of the letter of specification; and

+State Office Orthotic and Prosthetic Review Committee (OPRC) approval.

-If cost to VR for the prosthesis equals or exceeds $12,500 and the letter of specification contains no unlisted MAPS codes, then a University of Texas Southwestern (UTSW) technical review of the letter of specification is required.If the letter of specification contains a prosthetic component with an unlisted MAPS code, then the component must be approved for purchase by the Central Office's Orthotic and Prosthetic Review Committee (OPRC) regardless of the cost.
+If the letter of specification contains a prosthetic component with an unlisted MAPS code, consult with the VR Manager and then send the letter to the State Office Orthotic and Prosthetic Review Committee (OPRC).
+The component must be approved for purchase by the OPRC regardless of the cost.

 An OPRC review is required even when the customer's comparable benefit is expected to pay for the major portion of the cost of the prosthesis or orthosis.